-- Marking alongside the pupil. - Engaging in dialogue. - Peer or self-assessment using a range of strategies including traffic lights to indicate how confident a child felt about a task. - Use of red / yellow / green mark against LO or Mr Men sheet and marking against these. - Where appropriate, the pupils will be encouraged to reflect on their own work in a constructive manner, using a purple polishing pen. - Using feedback at the start of the lesson. - Use of ICT to aid assessments. - Use of marking and feedback sheet for recording whole class overview.
+- Marking alongside the pupil. - Engaging in dialogue. - Peer or self-assessment using a range of strategies including traffic lights to indicate how confident a child felt about a task. - Use of sun, moon, stars success criteria sheet or Mr Men sheet and marking against these. - Where appropriate, the pupils will be encouraged to reflect on their own work in a constructive manner, using a purple polishing pen. - Using feedback at the start of the lesson. - Use of ICT to aid assessments. - Use of marking and feedback sheet for recording whole class overview.